About Greg

 About Connie

-Adding another powerful layer to the “Shining Diamonds” back-up vocal team, Connie started her musical career singing into perfume bottle “microphones” as a tween.
-She has always loved to sing and went on to collaborate with vocal coaches in NJ and NYC and a music minor in college.
+Adding a powerful layer to the vocal section, Connie has always loved to sing.
 Her main instrument is her voice, but she also dabbles in keyboard, guitar and songwriting.

-Her musical influences are varied but she leans toward female singer-songwriters.
-One of which is Alanis Morrissette, perhaps because she had an uncanny resemblance to her while also coincidently performing her songs with the cover band – lots of funny stories about that!
-She enjoys performing all styles of music, from rock/pop to country and blues, but her newest project with Heroes for Ghosts is perhaps one of her most challenging yet.
-“I’m so used to singing lead and find these backup vocals to be surprisingly more technical, but I’m loving every minute of the music, the growth, and working with this talented group of the musicians.”
+She enjoys performing all styles of music, from rock/pop to country and blues, but her newest project with Heroes for Ghosts is perhaps one of the most unique.
+“I’m so used to singing lead and find these backup vocals to be surprisingly technical at times.
+I’m loving the music, the growth, and getting to share the stage with my talented husband, and the rest of these amazingly talented musicians”.

 On Pink Floyd

-I was always a fan of Pink Floyd.
-I remember when The Wall came out my friends and I had to rush to buy the album and see the movie.
-But I never realized the full power of their music until I joined this tribute band.
+I was always a fan of Pink Floyd but I never realized the full power of their music until I joined this tribute band.
 From the first note, at the first rehearsal (some of us just meeting for the first time), you could feel the power and the energy in the room.
-You can feel it at the shows too!
+You can feel it at the shows too.
 The audience has that same palpable energy!
 I would still be a fan of Pink Floyd today but now I’m an even bigger fan because I realize firsthand the timeless power in their music.

 Favorite Lyric